Poker Flat Research Range

 Stomp Rockets - Activity Outline PDF

 Sounding rockets carry scientific tools instead of humans into space to take measurements on a quick, low flying path before returning to earth.
-These are the kinds of rockets being launched at Poker Flat Research Range where the scientists can go look for the rocket when it comes down over northern Alaska.
+These are the kinds of rockets being launched at Poker Flat Research Range.
 In this activity, participants get to build and launch their own air rockets to help imagine the challenges and triumphs of engineering spacecraft and launching them into a specific region of the space above our planet.
-This is a very fun activity to get students thinking about what they would put in a research rocket.
-Instead of stickers, they can draw the instruments they would include on their mission and tape them on.

 - A "tornado maker" or "tornado connector" which hooks two soda bottles together.
 They're fairly inexpensive & available online.

 - duct tape or a heat shrink sleeve to connect them